AI-SysBio/Germinal-Center/README.md

 &nbsp;

-The model is based on a system of 11 stochastic interactions, implemented with a modified Gillepsie algorithm that can account for the individual properties of each agents [2], (the reaction rate can be adjusted for each individual reactant).
+The model is based on a system of 11 stochastic interactions, implemented with a modified Gillepsie algorithm that can account for the individual properties of each agents [2].

       5 types of reactants are considered:
       - Centroblast (Dark Zone) = CB